paigelucasmiles/checkers-fe/README.md

 You are now ready to start using the current iteration of this checkers app!
 Please see the user stories section to learn more about the current functionality of the game.<br><br>

 <h2>Instructions</h2>
-Once you have opened the project you the checkers board will appear on your screen.<br><br>
+Once you've opened the project the checkers board will appear on your screen.<br><br>
 White goes first!

 <h2>User Stories</h2>